Flowers of Freedom: Voice, Defiance, and Coming of Age in Purple Hibiscus

 The core text Purple Hibiscus fits within the year-long theme of the individual in society, as Adichie uses parallel plotlines to portray how the Achike family is a microcosm of the Nigerian society they live in.
 Through her portrayal of political and familial violence, Adichie invites readers to debate whether an individual should stay in an unjust and oppressive society in order to create change or leave that society for a better life.
 Students also explore the sacrifices individuals make for freedom.

-As students read Purple Hibiscus, they will trace the significance of different motifs across the novel.
-At the end of the unit, students will write a literary analysis essay about how the evolution of one or two closely connected motifs develops a theme that resonates with their own lives or the world they live in.
+As students read Purple Hibiscus, they trace the significance of different motifs across the novel.
+At the end of the unit, students will write a literary analysis essay that argues how Adichie uses one or two closely connected motifs to reveal how Kambili or her brother, Jaja, changes from the beginning of Purple Hibiscus to the end.

 Fishtank Plus for ELA